jamesaduncan/crate-of-html-template/PLAN.md

   - These tests have been marked with `#[ignore]` pending investigation
   - Issue appears related to unsafe string buffer operations
 - Property-based tests and CI integration deferred to Phase 9.3

+### Implementation Notes from Phase 8.3 (Complete):

+#### Integration Tests:
+- Created comprehensive integration test suite in `tests/` directory:
+  - `basic_integration.rs`: Tests for property binding, variable interpolation, attributes
+  - `array_integration.rs`: Tests for array rendering, nested arrays, empty arrays
+  - `element_handlers_integration.rs`: Tests for form elements and handler behavior
+  - `constraints_integration.rs`: Tests for conditional rendering with data-constraint
+- Fixed thread safety issue by removing unsafe string buffer usage in `serialize_selection`
+- Discovered and documented key limitations:
+  - Variable interpolation only works within elements that have `itemprop` attributes
+  - Tests must run with `--test-threads=1` due to global state issues
+  - Element handlers need careful coordination with property application
+  - Array elements with variables require all properties to be present in data
+- Successfully tested:
+  - Basic property binding and text content replacement
+  - Array rendering with cloning for each item
+  - Nested object handling with itemscope
+  - Constraint evaluation for conditional rendering
+  - Form element handlers (with some limitations)
+- All basic functionality working as designed within current limitations

 ### Implementation Notes from Phase 8.1 (Complete):